Fazal2307-dev/Learning-React/JS Readme.md

 Compares elements of the same type across different renders Uses key prop to optimize list rendering
-Implements a heuristic O(n) algorithm that makes some assumptions to speed up the reconciliation process
+Implements a heuristic O(n) algorithm that makes some assumptions to speed up the reconciliation process Algorithms and Optimization Techniques in React.js
+1. Reconciliation Algorithm (Diffing Algorithm)
+The core algorithm that makes React's rendering efficient is the reconciliation algorithm, often referred to as the "diffing" algorithm.
+This algorithm is responsible for:

+Comparing the new virtual DOM with the previous virtual DOM Minimizing the number of DOM manipulations
+Efficiently updating only the parts of the UI that have actually changed

+Key Characteristics:

+Uses a tree comparison strategy with O(n) time complexity Compares elements of the same type across different renders Uses key prop to optimize list rendering
+Implements a heuristic O(n) algorithm that makes some assumptions to speed up the reconciliation process.